cloudbook-project/agent/README.md

 	- pynat
 	- requests
 	- psutil
+	- ifaddr

+Command to install python modules for Windows (be sure to have admin privileges): `pip3 install flask pynat requests psutil ifaddr`

 _Note: any extra library that has to be imported in the code to execute, must be installed previously in the machine (i.e. if you want to run a game that uses pygame you have to install it previousy in each agent machine)_